Griffan/VerifyBamID/README.md

---BamFile        [String] Bam or Cram file for the sample[Required] --Reference      [String] reference file[Required] --Seed           [INT] Random number seed(default:12345) --numPC          [INT] Number of Principal Components used in estimation --numThread      [Int] Set number of threads in likelihood calculation[default:4] --fixPC          [String] Specify known PC coordinates for the sample, format(x.xxx|x.xxx) --fixAlpha       [Float] Specify known contamination level --withinAncestry [Bool] Enabling withinAncestry assume target sample and contamination source are from the same populations,[default:betweenAncestry] otherwise")
+--BamFile        [String] Bam or Cram file for the sample[Required] --Reference      [String] reference file[Required] --Seed           [INT] Random number seed(default:12345) --NumPC          [INT] Number of Principal Components used in estimation --NumThread      [Int] Set number of threads in likelihood calculation[default:4] --FixPC          [String] Specify known PC coordinates for the sample, format(x.xxx|x.xxx) --FixAlpha       [Float] Specify known contamination level --WithinAncestry [Bool] Enabling withinAncestry assume target sample and contamination source are from the same populations,[default:betweenAncestry] otherwise")
---knownAF   [String] A Bed file that provide known allele frequency for each marker, similar behaviour with VerifyBamID 1.0
+--KnownAF        [String] A Bed file that provide known allele frequency for each marker, similar behaviour with VerifyBamID 1.0
+--Seed           [INT] Random number seed[default:12345] --OutputPileup   [Bool] If output temp pileup file --Verbose        [Bool] If print the progress of the method on the screen
 ```

 ## Generating your own resource files.